GabbyVByers/Violet/README.md

  - `Violet/Math.h`
  - `Violet/SiVector.h`

-### The Networking Module
+### Violet/Networking.h

 Violet provides a module called Networking that enables access to a lightweight and intuitive UDP socket connection endpoint.
-A UDP socket can be configured to listen for incoming packets on a specific port.
-The same socket can be configured to send packets to a specific IPv4 address and port.
+A UDP socket can be configured to listen for incoming packets on a specified port.
+The same socket can be configured to send packets to a specified IPv4 address and port.
 The following example code demonstrates this ability.

 ```cpp
 #include "Violet/Networking.h"